DaveCTurner/davecturner.github.io/_posts/2024-11-11-bayesian-bisection.md

-equalise the number of iterations run on each of them, because this ultimately yields a sequence of test runs on the bad commit, some of which failed, and a similar length of sequence of test runs on the previous commit, all of which passed, which forms a compelling argument that we've really found the first bad commit even without having to resort to any probability calculations.
+equalise the number of iterations run on each of them, because this ultimately yields a sequence of test runs on the bad commit, some of which failed, and a similar length of sequence of test runs on the previous commit, all of which passed, which forms an intuitively compelling argument that we've really found the first bad commit even without having to resort to any probability calculations.

-As a slight further refinement, in the endgame I prefer to run a sequence of tests on each commit before switching to the other one, to avoid the overheads associated with switching commits such as having to recompile the system under test.
-I have typically chosen to run ten such commits on each one before switching.
+As a slight further refinement, in the endgame I prefer to run the tests several times in a row on each commit before switching to the other one, which amortises the overheads associated with switching commits such as having to recompile the system under test.
+I found it works well to run around ten tests in a row on each commit before switching to the other one, but you may find a different number works better in other cases.

 Note that the speed at which the median creeps towards the first known-bad commit is determined by _p_.
-The rarer the test failures on bad commits, the slower the median commit moves, so that the algorithm spends more time testing potentially-bad commits.
+The rarer the test failures on bad commits, the slower the median commit moves, so that the algorithm spends more time testing commits further from the known-bad ones.
 In contrast, if test failures are relatively likely then the median commits moves more quickly.
 In the limit, if the test is not flaky at all (so _p_ is 1) and we start from a uniform prior distribution then testing the median will do a standard binary search exactly like regular bisection does.

 ### Estimating _p_

 The process described above assumes we know roughly how flaky the test is, i.e. we have a good estimate for _p_.
-In fact whatever value we use for _p_ will still yield the right quantitative behaviour and find the right commit in the end, it just might move the median around at the wrong speed.
-But we can compute a reasonable estimate for _p_ using [maximum likelihood estimation](https://en.wikipedia.org/wiki/Maximum_likelihood_estimation): write a function in terms of _p_ which calculates how likely it is to see the test results we've seen, and then use the value of _p_ which maximises this
+In fact whatever value we use for _p_ will still yield the right quantitative behaviour and find the right commit in the end, it just might move the median around at a suboptimal speed.
+We can compute a reasonable estimate for _p_ using [maximum likelihood estimation](https://en.wikipedia.org/wiki/Maximum_likelihood_estimation): write a function in terms of _p_ which calculates how likely it is to see the test results we've seen, and then use the value of _p_ which maximises this